rahulchhallare/aiagentstudio-v1/replit.md

 - Implemented modular system for AI solution deployment with industry benchmarks
 - Built comprehensive BusinessAnalyzer React component with tabbed interface
 - Added AI Analyzer to main navigation for easy access to new core functionality
+- 2025-01-04: HOMEPAGE INTEGRATION - AI Business Analyzer Featured Prominently
+- Updated homepage hero section to focus on AI business analysis as primary value proposition
+- Added AI Analyzer as first featured solution with gradient styling and prominent call-to-action
+- Changed primary CTA from "Get Started Free" to "Analyze Your Business" directing to AI analyzer
+- Enhanced navigation with highlighted AI Analyzer link for maximum visibility
+- Homepage now positions AI business analysis as the entry point to the platform

 ## User Preferences
 - Language: English